-We are a large scale property developer with a leadership position in Guangzhou and an established presence in Suzhou, Chengdu, Beijing and Hainan.
-We focus on medium-to high-end residential property developments with distinctive characteristics.
+We are a large scale property developer with a leadership position in Guangzhou and an established presence in Suzhou, Chengdu, Beijing, Tianjin, Shanghai and Hainan.
+We focus on medium- to high-end residential property developments with distinctive characteristics.
 To diversify our earnings mix, we also develop commercial properties in prime locations as long-term investments, including office buildings, shopping malls, serviced apartments and hotels.
 We commenced operation of our first office property, International Finance Place, in August 2007.
-In September 2009, we opened our first hotel, Four Points by Sheraton in Guangzhou, and are currently developing two additional high-end hotels in Guangzhou, including mainland China's first W Hotel and Huadu Sheraton Resort as well as W Serviced Apartment.
-In addition, we are planning to develop six further high-end hotels and five high-end shopping malls in various cities including Guangzhou, Suzhou and Chengdu as well as Hainan Province.
+In September 2009, we opened our first hotel, Four Points by Sheraton in Guangzhou, and are currently developing two additional high-end hotels in Guangzhou, including mainland China's first W Hotel and Huadu Sheraton Resort as well as W Serviced Apartment, a high-end serviced apartment in Guangzhou.
+In addition, we are planning to develop six further high-end hotels and six high-end shopping malls in various cities including Guangzhou, Suzhou and Chengdu, as well as Hainan Province.
 Our hotels will be operated by internationally renowned hotel operators including affiliates of Starwood Hotels & Resorts Worldwide, Inc. (the "Starwood Hotels Group").
 We believe our investment properties and hotels will help further strengthen our brand name.
 We also engage in property-related businesses such as property management for residential and commercial properties.

 Historically, we have focused our property developments in Guangzhou, the capital of Guangdong Province and one of China's largest cities, capturing the opportunities presented by its rapidly growing economy.
-In particular, we have focused on developments in prime locations, such as the Pearl River New Town, which in recent years has been promoted by the Guangzhou government as the "Central Business District" or "CBD."
+In particular, we have focused on developments in prime locations, such as the Pearl River New Town, which in recent years has been promoted by the Guangzhou government as the CBD.
 The Guangzhou government has devoted significant resources and adopted certain favorable policies to develop the Pearl River New Town into Guangzhou's new financial and commercial centre.
-For example, the Guangzhou City Library, the Guangdong Province Museum and the Guangzhou Opera House are all distinctive buildings in the Pearl River New Town which were completed in 2010, the year Guangzhou hosts the Asian Games.
-As of April 30, 2010, we held three completed projects and eight projects under development and held for future development in Guangzhou.
-We intend to maintain our leadership position in Guangzhou's property market while further enhancing our presence in Suzhou, Chengdu, Beijing and Hainan, where we have established operations.
+For example, the Guangzhou City Library, the Guangdong Province Museum and the Guangzhou Opera House are all distinctive buildings in the Pearl River New Town which were completed in 2010, the year Guangzhou hosted the Asian Games.
+We intend to maintain our leadership position in Guangzhou's property market while further enhancing our presence in Suzhou, Chengdu, Beijing, Tianjin, Shanghai and Hainan, where we have established operations.
 We also intend to expand in a prudent manner into other selected cities with high growth potential by leveraging our expertise in the regions where we operate, namely the Pearl River Delta (with a focus on Guangzhou), Yangtze River Delta (with a focus on Suzhou and Shanghai), Western Region (with a focus on Chengdu), and Bohai Rim (with a focus on Beijing and Tianjin).
-As of April 30, 2010, we had four projects in Suzhou, three projects in Chengdu, one project in Beijing and one project in Hainan Province, at various stages of development.
+As of December 31, 2010, we had three completed projects and eight projects under development and held for future development in Guangzhou and one completed project and three projects under development in Suzhou, three projects in Chengdu, one project in Beijing, one project in Hainan Province, four projects in Shanghai and one project in Tianjin, at various stages of development.